What to do First

-Unpack them immediately and, if dry, stand the trays for a few minutes in about 2cm/¾in of water, until the compost is fully moist again.
-You may notice a slight yellowing of the foliage but this is quite natural after they have been in a dark box and is nothing to be worried about.
+Sending plants by post may cause them a little stress, so unpack them immediately and, if dry, stand the trays for a few minutes in a suitable depth of water, until the compost is moist again.
+You may notice a slight yellowing of the foliage or that plants look a little drawn but this is quite natural after they have been in a dark box and they will soon recover.